Hells Angels MC criminal allegations and incidents in the United States: Illinois

 The Hells Angels were suspected by federal authorities of supplying methamphetamine to two Chicago area biker gangs, the Hell's Henchmen and the Invaders.
 The Hell's Henchmen, one of the oldest and largest motorcycle gangs in the area, had chapters in Chicago, Calument City, Rockford and South Bend, Indiana, while the Invaders were founded in Gary, Indiana.
 In the late 1980s, rumors began to circulate that the Hells Angels were planning to absorb the Hell's Henchmen.

-The Hell's Henchmen traditionally coexisted with the Outlaws, the dominant motorcycle gang in the Midwest, with little violence as the Henchmen showed no ambition challenge the Outlaws.
+The Hell's Henchmen traditionally coexisted with the Outlaws, the dominant motorcycle gang in the Midwest, with little violence as the Henchmen showed no ambition to challenge the Outlaws.
 The Outlaws attempted to coerce the Hell's Henchmen into "patching over", however, after the Henchmen carried out a forced merger of the Devil's Ushers gang on the West Side of Chicago, an amalgamation the Outlaws considered a threat to their power.
 The Hell's Henchmen resisted the pressure from the Outlaws and agreed to "prospect" for the Hells Angels instead after holding a meeting with Minneapolis, Minnesota chapter president Patrick "Pat" Matter in Indiana in August 1993.
 The Minneapolis chapter of the Hells Angels, which was the closest Hells Angels chapter to Chicago, sponsored the Hell's Henchmen, and Matter orchestrated the club's expansion into Illinois and Indiana.